 Ghevar - Ghevar is a famous dessert of Rajasthan and a must during your tour of Rajasthan.
 The crispy sweet dish is made with flour mixed with ghee and milk.
 It is topped with almonds and other nuts.
 There are different varieties of Ghevar available in the market.

 Ker Sangri - Ker Sangri is a delicious combination of Ker, wild berries and Sangri, long beans that grow in the desert regions of Rajasthan.
-The spicy and spicy flavors of the dish will remain with you for a long time.
+The spicy and spicy flavours of the dish will remain with you for a long time.

 Complete Exploration with Many Colors of Rajasthan